 Awarding ceremony of recognition for eco-friendly drivers

 We train drivers to always avoid unnecessary idling and noise.
-Seeking to raise driver awareness, we also have a awarding system of recognition to contractors that promote eco-friendly driving.
+Seeking to raise driver awareness, we also have a awarding system of recognition to logistics contractors that promote eco-friendly driving.